 You will concentrate your day around the Northwest District and the greater northwest Portland area.

-Start your day with drinks and breakfast at Anna Bananas or Stepping Stone Cafe that serves huge pancakes.
+Start your day with drinks and breakfast at Anna Bananas or Stepping Stone Cafe which serves huge pancakes.
 I recommend wearing clothing appropriate for hiking, like these shoes, as the day will be nature-filed.
 Also, pack food and water as there aren’t many eateries and retail shops in the area.

-Before that, visit the Freakybuttrue Peculiarium and Museum that features creepy exhibits.
+Before that, visit the Freakybuttrue Peculiarium and Museum which features creepy exhibits.
 I definitely wouldn’t recommend bringing easily-scared kids to this.
 The small museum is full of supernatural things you can interact with, like a bedroom with a ghost and a death-simulating coffin you can jump into.

 The hiking adventure happens at Forest Park, a 5,200-acre urban forest boasting lush greenery.
 It features miles and miles of trails popular with runners, cyclists, and hikers.
 It’s home to an array of fauna, including over 100 birds and 50 mammals.